Shao-Group/lsb-learn/README.md

 Examples
 ==============

+The codes of all the functions (including losses, evaluations, and so on) and model structure are in `siacnn_models_gpu.py`.
 The `siaincp_runner.py` is a trainer for Siamese Neural Network.

 `tester.py` in `seq_n20/functions` is a small example of testing data `seq-n20-ED15-2.txt` for the trained models stored in `trained models`.